-She is planning different activities such as workshops, trainings, meetings and educational talks; all of them focused on self management and prevention of complications.
+She planned different activities such as workshops, trainings, meetings and educational talks; all of them focused on self management and prevention of complications.
 In June and July 2018, she carried out workshops for people living with diabetes and for carers.
-She also helped organise a support group meeting for young people living with diabetes.
+She also helped organising a support group meeting for young people living with diabetes.

 Workshop and support group meeting